Are you considering a nursing home?

 Prior to admission

-Before we can admit someone to the home, our Matron, Patricia Morris and Richard White (Stanfield Nursing Home's owner) complete an assessment of needs and suitability.
-The assessment considers whether we are able to offer the level of care the individual will need.
+Before we can admit someone to the home, our Registered Manager, Tracey Grint RN and Richard White (Stanfield Nursing Home’s owner) complete an assessment of needs and suitability.
+In brief, this assessment considers whether we are able to offer the level of care the individual will need.

-The assessment takes place in the person's home or in hospital at a mutually convenient time.
+When the assessment takes place, it will be in the person’s home or in hospital at a mutually convenient time.
 All relevant information is gathered from the individual, the family or carer and the multidisciplinary team.
 Following this assessment, we make a decision based on: